DUNE/dune_plot_style/README.md

 * For bug reports or feature requests, please [file an Issue](https://github.com/DUNE/dune_plot_style/issues).
 * To contribute code, please [open a Pull Request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+* If you're a DUNE collaborator and you need help, visit #plot-style-help on the DUNE Slack.

 # 5. Continuous integration